baryluk/fnirsi-usb-power-data-logger/README.md

 ```

-Note: For convnience of using in gnuplot and using shell file append of
+Note: For convenience of using in gnuplot and using shell file append of
 multiple runs, programs add an empty line before emiting data.
 This way
 in gnuplot missing data semantic is automatically detected, resulting in
 better plots.